Uh oh! No shoe polish, no problem! Today I’m going to show you how to clean dress shoes without polish.

 Most individuals have potatoes in their homes on a regular basis, and if you’re in a pinch, they’re the ideal item to use to shine your shoes.

 Hibiscus plants are both attractive and practical, as one of their numerous purposes is to restore the shine to shoes.
 Simply massage the flower against the shoe for a few seconds before wiping it clean with a clean cloth.
-After that, rub the shoes using a rag to acquire that lustrous finish you crave.
+After that, rub the shoes using a soft cloth to acquire that lustrous finish you crave.

 You probably won’t want to polish your shoes with hibiscus blossoms on a regular basis, but if you’re in a pinch, it’ll do the trick.

 The majority of people have no idea that this works, but it does.
-Simply dab a little amount of rubbing alcohol onto your shoes and rub the alcohol in small circles with a small cotton ball until you achieve the desired shine.
-After that, use a clean, soft rag to rub the shoes until they are shining.
+Simply dab a little amount of rubbing alcohol onto your shoes and rub the rubbing alcohol in small circles with a small cotton ball until you achieve the desired shine.
+After that, use a clean, soft cloth to rub the shoes until they are shining.

 For this procedure to work, you only need a small amount of rubbing alcohol.
 Start with a small bit and gradually increase it so you don’t end up with too much on your shoes.